Select a Reliable Aquarium Filter

 To keep aquarium fish healthy and happy, the water quality must be maintained at a high level.
 An aquarium filter is the key to keeping the water in optimal condition; the many types of filters can be confusing, though.

 An effective filter serves to aerate the water and to remove suspended particles, debris, ammonia, nitrates and heavy metals from the water.

 Most filters have three sections to accomplish these tasks:

-- Biological, where “good” bacteria breaks down the ammonia produced by fish into nitrates, and more bacteria further breaks down the nitrates
+- Biological, where "good" bacteria break down the ammonia produced by fish into nitrates, and more bacteria further break down the nitrates.

 Factors in determining which kind of filter is best for your aquarium include tank size, the load that'll be placed on the filter and, of course, your budget.
 The most common types of filters are:

 - Air-powered filters, which attach to the side of the tank or sit on the bottom, use an air stream to force water through the filter.
 This type of filter is also a good DIY, as the main component is a simple air pump.

 - Under gravel filters draw the water through the gravel at the bottom of the tank and return the cleaned water to the top through vertical pipes.
 Under gravel filters are very cost-effective and simple to maintain.